biomechatronics001/BiomechatronicsLab-Doc/docs/from_papers/PBRS_MIT_Humanoid.rst

   3. ``cd isaacgym_lib/python && pip install -e .`` to install the requirements.
   4. Test the installation by running an example: ``cd isaacgym/python/examples && python 1080_balls_of_solitude.py``.

   ..
-Note:: You sould be able to see a new window apperaing with a group of balls falling
+Note:: You should be able to see a new window apperaing with a group of balls falling

     .. image:: /resources/PBRS_MIT_Humanoid/balls_of_solitude.png
       :align: center